Magbo helmet mask for Oro society

 This Magbo helmet mask for an Oro society member was created by Yoruba artist Onabanjo of Itu Meko.
-It is currently located in the African collection of the Indianapolis Museum of Art, which is in Indianapolis, Indiana.
-Created around 1880-1910, it depicts a varied cast of community members carved of wood, colored with pigment, and mounted on a curved bar surmounting the helmet.
+It is now in the African collection of the Indianapolis Museum of Art, which is in Indianapolis, Indiana.
+Created between 1880 and 1910, it depicts a varied cast of community members carved of wood, colored with pigment, and mounted on a curved bar surmounting the helmet.

 Description

 Thirteen distinct figures crown this helmet, including a prisoner, a nursing mother, a preacher, an accordion player, a soldier, an elder, a palmwine tapper, and a mounted warrior wearing a helmet of his own, this one topped by an enormous bird.
 This indicates the wide reach of the Oro society, encompassing the entire community.
 After 1850, Brazilian motifs (such as the double scrolls above the main face and floral clusters throughout) became a common part of the artistic vernacular among the Ijebu subgroup of the Yoruba people.
 This is because former slaves returned home, bringing new ideas to the already sophisticated culture.